Reasons to Start Treatment

 Once you do begin treatment, it’s important to continue regular visits with your healthcare provider—and to follow the directions for the medications you are taking very carefully.
 If you don’t take your HIV medications EXACTLY as directed, you could develop drug resistance, which could make your HIV meds stop working.

-Treatment for your HIV disease is most likely to be successful when you know what to expect and are committed to following the plan that you and your healthcare provider work out together.
+ART is a lifelong treatment that can keep you healthy for many years and greatly reduce your chance to transmitting HIV to your partner(s) if taken consistently and correctly.
+Treatment is most likely to be successful when you know what to expect and are committed to following the plan that you and your healthcare provider work out together.

 For many people, starting treatment for their HIV disease means they have to make significant changes in the way they live.
 It’s important for you to know what you’re getting into before you start.